TheDevPath/Navi/README.md

 The project idea - build a navigation app that will store a local copy of pre selected directions and maps so that navigation continues to work properly in poor to no signal scenarios.

-The stack - this will be a node app utilizing react - react native for the front end.
+The stack - this will be a node app utilizing Preact for the front end.

 Pull requests are welcome!